probmods/ppaml2016/chapters/4-3-variational.md

 sample(post);
 ~~~~

 Try modifying this program to integrate out the `discrete` choice and improve performance.
+Some hints:

+ - The return value of a `dirichlet` random choice is a [Tensor](http://docs.webppl.org/en/master/tensors.html) object.
+You can access element `i` of a tensor `x` by calling `T.get(x, i)`.
-Hint: you may find the `logsumexp` function provided below to be helpful.
+ - You may find the `logsumexp` function provided below to be helpful.

 ~~~~
 ///fold: